powershellfish/powershellfish.github.io/README.md

 * Build miniatures and create video tutorials on how others can construct them
 * Spend time learning new things about GitHub, professional/technical communications, SQL and Python

-## What I Do *Not* Do

-* Leave things as "good enough"
-* Write information or make learning materials that people won't want to use or that are not accessible
-* Get bored

 # What you can expect to see here in the future

 I plan to experiment with some stuff here, like: